markandrus/aljebra/README.md

 Constructor
 -----------

-The following functions return Semigroup constructors.
+The following function returns a Semigroup constructor.

 | Function            | Description                                                     |
 | ------------------- | --------------------------------------------------------------- |
 | `Semigroup(concat)` | Given binary function `concat`, return a Semigroup constructor. |

-Most of these constructors can be called like so:
+Most of the following instance constructors can be called like so:

 ~~~JavaScript
 var Semigroup = require('lib/Semigroup.js').constructor.Semigroup;